yogthos/noir-exception/README.md

 a custom error response.

-Alternatively to `:error-response`, it's possible to supply the `:error-response-handler` key that points to a function which should accept the request as a parameter and return a string response that will be returned to the client.
+Alternatively to `:error-response`, it's possible to supply the `:error-response-handler` key that points to a function which can accept a map of `:request` and `:error` as a parameter and return a string response that will be returned to the client.
 This can be useful for generating contextual errors based on the contents of the request.

 ```clj
 (ns my.ns